duneroadrunner/SaferCPlusPlus/README.md

 }
 ```

-Note that proper use of the `MSE_RSV_DECLARE_GLOBAL_IMMUTABLE()` macro is not currently fully enforced at compile-time.
+Note that proper use of the `MSE_RSV_DECLARE_GLOBAL_IMMUTABLE()` macro is not fully enforced in the type system.
+Full enforcement requires the use of a tool like [scpptool](https://github.com/duneroadrunner/scpptool).
 In debug builds any unsafe use will be caught at run-time.
+(This is (now) kind of redundant if you're using an aforementioned enforcement tool.)
 You can enable the run-time checking in non-debug builds by defining the `MSE_STATICIMMUTABLEPOINTER_RUNTIME_CHECKS_ENABLED` preprocessor symbol.

 #### static atomics